Putin foe Navalny once described prison life with dark humor. Now his messages are just dark.

-Through a trickle of posts from Navalny's allies and his wife Yulia on Instagram, Twitter and other sites — as well as statements from his lawyer — a portrait of prison life has emerged ranging from strict exercise yard rules to being awakened every hour during the night by a guard.
+Through a trickle of posts from Navalny's allies and his wife, Yulia, on Instagram, Twitter and other sites — as well as statements from his lawyer — a portrait has emerged of his prison life, ranging from strict exercise yard rules to being awakened every hour during the night by a guard.

 His lawyer, Vadim Kobzev, said Thursday that the constant denial of sleep amounted to a form of torture.
 He said the inaction of prison authorities was worsening Navalny’s condition.

-“Greetings, everyone, from ‘Enhanced Control Sector A,’” a March 15 post said, announcing his arrival at the notorious Penal Colony No. 2 about 110 miles east of Moscow.
+“Greetings, everyone, from ‘Enhanced Control Sector A,’ ” a March 15 post said, announcing his arrival at the notorious Penal Colony No. 2 about 110 miles east of Moscow.

 Former inmates describe the place as designed to break inmates through constant psychological pressure.
 If Navalny felt despondent in his early days, however, he did not show it in the posts that are made on his behalf.
-His team has not indicated how the messages for the posts are passed over, but the wording and style bears Navalny’s familiar wry style.
+His team has not indicated how the messages for the posts are passed along, but the wording and style bears Navalny’s familiar wry style.

 Navalny called his new home “our friendly concentration camp.”